Student Life and Social Events Policies

 - At these historically large events, all attendees will be given the same wristbands with the number of tabs equal to the predetermined number of drinks allowed per person.
 All “of-age” attendees will pay for each drink as they go and will be served at the discretion of the TIPS-trained bartender.

 - At smaller events, including those held in the Goose Nest, non-tabbed wristbands will be used, as the bartender will have the discretion to serve.
 Students under 21 will be permitted to mingle with those over 21.

 - It is the expectation that all students will conduct themselves appropriately during events where alcohol is available for purchase.
 It is also the expectation that students who are at least 21 years of age and who choose to drink will not share alcoholic beverages with members of the community who are under the legal drinking age of 21.
 Should a student be found in violation of this policy while attending an event sponsored by a student club or organization, or at the Goose Nest, the student will be removed from the event and may be referred for further conduct follow up.

-- Students will be permitted to bring in no more than 2 guests per college ID.
-Guests of a Washington College student must show a valid government issued ID to enter the event.
-Washington College students will need to sign in all guests with Event Staff and will be responsible for the behavior of their guest at all times.
+- Students will be permitted to bring in no more than two guests per college ID.
+Guests of a Washington College student must show a valid government-issued ID to enter the event.
+Washington College students will need to sign in all guests with event staff and will be responsible for the behavior of their guest at all times.

 - Alcoholic beverages may not be consumed at either indoor or outdoor athletic events, including recreational sports and intramural events.